 In the late 1980s, Santa Fe Railway decided to tear down the old Harvey House until an outcry was raised by local citizens and historians.
 The old building was saved by the City of Barstow and restoration began, but not before a significant portion of the building had already been removed.
 The Casa Del Desierto was re-dedicated in 1999 and is home to several arts groups, the Mother Road Route 66 Museum, and now the Western America Railroad Museum.

 As you roll through Barstow along Route 66, which is today’s Main Street in Barstow, keep your eyes open for the Barstow Station on your right at 1611 East Main Street.
-The Barstow Station includes gift shops and a famous Mcdonald’s with the dining area built from railroad passenger cars, which includes a great collection of vintage photographs.
+The Barstow Station includes gift shops and a famous Mcdonald’s with a dining area built from railroad passenger cars, which includes a great collection of vintage photographs.
 It is also home to Greyhound Bus service.

 Further on down the road, the historic El Rancho Motel sits on your left at 100 E. Main Street.
-Built in 1943 with wooden railroad ties from the Tonepah & Tidewater railroad line, the old motel is said to have once been frequented by the likes of Marilyn Monroe.
+Built in 1943 with wooden railroad ties from the Tonopah & Tidewater railroad line, the old motel is said to have once been frequented by the likes of Marilyn Monroe.
 Looking to your right at 195 West Main is the Route 66 Motel.
 And don’t forget to take a look at the historic Fred Harvey Casa Del Desierto which now houses the Route 66 Museum at 681 North First Avenue, one block north of Route 66 (Main Street.)
 To get there you can drive over an old old iron bridge that leads to the railroad depot and the site of the historic Harvey House.